Zanchee/CommitChecker/README.md

 After running the script, **CommitChecker** outputs a report that checks the following...
 - All Commits without associated issues.
 - Commits that contain issues not associated with the specified fix version.
-- Issues for a JIRA fix version that are not resolved.
+- Issues for a JIRA fix version that are not incomplete.
 - Issues for a JIRA fix version that don't have any associated commits.

 ## Reporting